zinrai/consul-kv-sync/example/README.md

-# consul-kv-syncer Example Configuration
+# consul-kv-sync Example Configuration

-This directory contains example configurations demonstrating how to use consul-kv-syncer for different environments.
+This directory contains example configurations demonstrating how to use consul-kv-sync for different environments.

 ## Quick Test